mehulagg/gitlab_test/doc/user/packages/index.md

 # GitLab Package Registry

-Every project in GitLab has a space where you can privately store images or packages.
+The Package Registry is a place in a GitLab project where you can privately store images or packages.
-It's called the *Package Registry*.

 You can use it like a private repository, where you publish images that were built with any of the following package managers.
 When you store an image in the Package Registry,